KernFerm/BubblesTheDev-WebBrowser/EU-DIGITAL-RIGHTS.md

-# Global User Rights Notice
+# EU Digital Rights Notice

-This document explains the privacy, security, transparency, and user-control principles behind BubblesTheDev Web Browser for users worldwide.
+This document explains how BubblesTheDev Web Browser is designed to support privacy, user control, transparency, accessibility, and data-protection expectations for users in the European Union and European Economic Area.

 This document is informational only and does not replace legal advice.